Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 });
 ```

-Let's check our code by signing up a new user and using the Mongo Shell to check that the password has been hashed
+Let's check our code by signing up a new user and using the MongoDB Atlas Interface to check that the password has been hashed in the new user document.

 The user's password should be hashed!

-Done with Step 1, on to Step 2...
+**Done with Step 1, on to Step 2...**

 <br>